What is EULA and what is it for? — REVERA column

 "You have no right to perform any of the following in respect of the Software or any part thereof: (a) to use them for commercial or advertising purposes; (b) to use them on more than one device at a time; (b) copy, reproduce, display, displaying, or use them in a way that is not expressly permitted under this Agreement or Special terms for the software; (g) sell, rent, lease, sublicense, distribute or otherwise transfer them. (d) carry out reverse engineering to extract the source code of, modify, adapt, translate, reverse engineer, decompile or disassemble or create derivative works based on them; (e) remove, disable, circumvent or modify any notices of proprietary rights or labels or security technologies included in them; (e) create, develop, distribute or use of any unauthorized programs to gain advantage in any online or other game modes; (g) to use them for infringement or breach the rights of any third party, including, without limitation, any intellectual property rights, publicity or privacy; (h) use, export or re-export them, in violation of any applicable law or regulation; (I) to behave in a manner that is detrimental to the use of the Software or Services to other users as provided by the company Epic, in the sole opinion of the Epic, including, without limitation, the following: fraud, harassment, the use of offensive language, the rejection of the game is to take the game down, spamming, social engineering or fraud."

-• creating content inside the game.
+- creating content inside the game.

 The content created inside is undoubtedly intellectual property, but the question often arises who owns it.
-The EULA should contain a reservation in this part, especially if the video game openly provides the opportunity to create intellectual property objects in it, for example, characters.
+The EULA should contain a disclaimer in this part, especially if the video game openly provides the opportunity to create intellectual property objects in it, for example, characters.

 As an example of a license agreement that provides for the possibility of creating separate content, the Ubisoft license agreement can be cited: